NorthernMan54/homebridge-tcc/README.md

 [![NPM Downloads](https://img.shields.io/npm/dm/homebridge-dht.svg?style=flat)](https://npmjs.org/package/homebridge-tcc)

 This is a plugin for North America Honeywell Total Connect Comfort site.
 It is a partially-working implementation into HomeKit.
 This plugin is work in progress.
 Help is appreciated!
 Please note it does not work with the International Honeywell Total Connect Comfort site.
+Historical display of temperature data is available via HomeKit apps thats support graphing.

 # Devices Tested With